Order fulfillment: Strategic importance

-It has become increasingly necessary to move the de-coupling point in the supply chain to minimize the dependence on the forecast and to maximize the reactionary or demand-driven supply chain elements.
+It has become increasingly necessary to move the de-coupling point in the supply chain to minimise the dependence on the forecast and to maximise the reactionary or demand-driven supply chain elements.
 This initiative in the distribution elements of the supply chain corresponds to the Just-in-time initiatives pioneered by Toyota.

-The order fulfillment strategy has also strong implications on how firms customize their products and deal with product variety.
-Strategies that can be used to mitigate the impact of product variety include modularity, option bundling, late configuration, and build to order (BTO) strategies—all of which are generally referred as mass customization strategies.
+The order fulfilment strategy has also strong implications on how firms customize their products and deal with product variety.
+Strategies that can be used to mitigate the impact of product variety include modularity, option bundling, late configuration, and build to order (BTO) strategies—all of which are generally referred as mass customisation strategies.
 The decoupling point can place a much stronger emphasis on the supply chain based on the process as well as the nature of supply chain configurations.